Information Security Policy

 9.2 Workstations and Devices

 Development and administrative workstations require full-disk encryption, automatic lock-on-idle, and modern endpoint protection.
-Removable media is discouraged; where used for cold-storage of cryptographic key material, hardware-encrypted devices with onboard PIN enforcement are employed.
+Removable media is discouraged.

 9.3 Physical Security